This post may contain affiliate links.

 Banoffee Pie became my go-to when I was searching for an ideal I-have-no-time-to-spare pudding that involved all the flavour but none of the faff.

 Really it’s a case of building up your ingredients before serving, and that’s it.
-But here are a few tips and tweaks to make sure you get the best out of your super-quick, ultra impressive, totally divine and indulgent banana-and-toffee-dessert-marriage.
+But here are a few tips and tweaks to make sure you get the best out of your ultra impressive, totally divine and indulgent banana-and-toffee-dessert-marriage.

 Why you’ll love this Banoffee Pie recipe